criscojocaru/VintilaSiFormatia/README.md

 About:

-This ML projects is about inference for patients that are suspects for COVID-19 desease.
+This ML project is about inference for patients that are suspects for COVID-19 desease.

 Team: